hexalang/Hexa/docs/reference.md

     return a + b
 }

+// Calls
+add(1, 2)
+add(a: 1, b: 2) // NOTE order is required to match arguments

 // Generic function - implicit
 fun identity(x) { // NOTE lack of type parameters (both <T> and T)
     // NOTE this function is still fully generic, it just infers the type